jtguggedal/thingy_web_bluetooth/README.md

 -   `set` - Sets the connection parameters of the connected device.
     - **Parameters**:
         - Object:
-            - minInterval (Minimum connection interval, unit 1.25ms): Number in the interval 6 - 3200 (7.5ms - 4s)
+            - minInterval (Minimum connection interval, unit 1.25ms).
+Integer in the range 6 to 3200 (7.5ms to 4s)
-            - maxInterval (Maximum connection interval (unit 1.25ms): Number in the interval 6 - 3200 (7.5ms - 4s)
+            - maxInterval (Maximum connection interval (unit 1.25ms).
+Integer in the range 6 to 3200 (7.5ms to 4s)
-            - slaveLatency (Slave latency - number of connection events): Number in the interval 0 - 499
+            - slaveLatency (Slave latency - number of connection events).
+Integer in the range 0 to 499
-            - supervisionTimeout (Supervision timeout, unit 10ms): Number in the interval 10 - 3200 (100ms - 32s)
+            - supervisionTimeout (Supervision timeout, unit 10ms).
+Integer in the range 10 to 3200 (100ms to 32s)

 ### DFU
 `thingy.dfu`